-Note 2: The 7 types of relationship between the guarantee and the guarantor were as follows:

-- 1. For entities the guarantor has business transaction with. - 2.
+- 1. Issuer -0 - 2.
+Investee starts from 1 - Note 2: The 7 types of relationship between the guarantee and the guaranter were as follows: - 1.
+For entities the guarantor has business transaction with. - 2.
 For entities in which the guarantor, directly or indirectly, owned more than 50% of their shares. - 3.
 For entities who owned, directly or indirectly, more than 50% in total of the guarantor's shares. - 4.
 For entities in which the guarantor, directly or indirectly, owned more than 90% of their shares. - 5.
 Fulfillment of contractual obligation by providing mutual endorsements and guarantees for peer or joint builders in order to undertake a construction project. - 6.
 For entities who are guaranteed and endorsed by all capital contributing shareholders in proportion to each of their shareholder's percentage. - 7.
 Performance guarantee in which entities within the same industry provide among themselves joint and several securities by entering into sales agreement with each other for pre-construction project pursuant to Company Protection Act. - Note 3: WIN Semiconductors Corp.'s operating procedures of guarantee and endorsement were as follows: - 1.
 The guarantees and endorsements limit provided by WIN Semiconductors Corp. to other parties should not exceed 50% of its equity based on the most recent audited or reviewed financial statement by a certified accountant.
 The individual guarantee amount should not exceed 50% of its equity based on the most recent audited or reviewed financial statement by a certified accountant. - 2.
 The guarantees and endorsements limit provided by WIN Semiconductors Corp. and its subsidiaries to other parties should not exceed 50% of its equity based on the most recent audited or reviewed financial statement by a certified accountant.
-The individual guarantee amount should not exceed 50% of its equity based on the most recent audited or reviewed financial statement by a certified accountant. - 3.
-Chainwin Biotech and Agrotech (Cayman Islands) Co., Ltd., Jiangsu Chainwin Kang Yuan Agricultural Development Co., Ltd., Jiangsu Win Yield Agriculture Development Co., Ltd., Jiangsu Win Shine Agriculture Development Co., Ltd., Jiangsu Win Chance Agriculture Development Co., Ltd., Jiangsu Win Fortune Agriculture Development Co., Ltd., Jiangsu Win Boutique Agriculture Development Co.
-Ltd., Jiangsu Win Shine Agriculture Development Co., Ltd., Jiangsu W - Note 4: Chainwin Biotech and Agrotech (Cayman Islands) Co., Ltd.'s operating procedures of guarantee and endorsement were as follows: - 1.
+The individual guarantee amount should not exceed 50% of its equity based on the most recent audited or reviewed financial statement by a certified accountant. - 3.WIN Semiconductors Corp. endorses and guarantees the bank debts of its subsidiaries, including Chainwin Biotech and Agrotech (Cayman Islands) Co., Ltd., Jiangsu Chainwin Kang Yuan Agricultural Development Co., Ltd., Jiangsu Win Yield Agriculture Development Co., Ltd., Jiangsu Win Fortune Agriculture Development Co., Ltd., Jiangsu Win Fortune Agriculture Development Co., Ltd., Jiangsu Win Boutique Agriculture Development Co.
+Ltd., Jiangsu Win Sunlight Agriculture Development Co.
+Ltd. The total amount of the endorsement guarantee should not exceed US\$500,000 thousand until the end of the period, and the balance of the endorsement guarantee should not exceed US\$300,000 thousand at the end of the period. - Note 4: Chainwin Biotech and Agrotech (Cayman Islands) Co., Ltd.'s operating procedures of guarantee and endorsement were as follows: - 1.
 The individual guarantee amount should not exceed 30% of its equity based on the most recent audited or reviewed financial statement by a certified accountant. - 2.
-The guarantees and endorsements limit provided by Chainwin Biotech and Agrotech (Cayman Islands) Co., Ltd. to other parties should not exceed 50% of its equity based on the most recent audited or reviewed financial statement by a certified accountant. - Note 5: The aforementioned amount was translated at the exchange rate on the balance sheet date from USD to NTD and RMB to USD for NTD 27.68 and USD 0.1569, respectively.
+The guarantees and endorsements limit provided by Chainwin Biotech and Agrotech (Cayman Islands) Co., Ltd. to other parties should not exceed 50% of its equity based on the most recent audited or reviewed financial statement by a certified accountant. - Note 5: The aforementioned amount was translated at the exchange rate on the balance sheet date from USD to TWD and RMB to USD for TWD 30.71 and USD 0.1435, respectively. - Note 6: Fill in "Y" for those cases of provision of endorsements/ guarantees by listed parent company to subsidiary, provision by subsidiary to listed parent company, and provision to the party in mainland China.

-Schedule C Securities held as of December 31, 2021 (excluding investment in subsidiaries, associates and joint ventures):
+Schedule C Securities held as of December 31, 2022 (excluding investment in subsidiaries, associates and joint ventures):